 When looking into improvements that can benefit the entire company, starting out by communicating with employees about their preferred working styles and environments can be a great start.
 For many, the shift to remote work enabled them to enjoy a better balance between work and home life, while for others the shift away from the office left them feeling isolated and alone.

 In order to provide employees with the best working environment for their own mental health, it’s best to leave the decision whether to work remotely in-person or hybrid up to the individual employee when possible.That autonomy is key to ensuring that they are provided the best possible pathway to grow, learn and work, and demonstrates that you are willing to listen to employees and adapt to better support them.

 Reduce stress through technology

 Further company-wide changes can also be brought in through supportive technology.
-Finding ways to eliminate tiresome manual processes through automation, bringing different systems together to eliminate back and forth data entry, stepping away from complicated and difficult to manage spreadsheets and bringing in a platform that collects and organizes data automatically.
+Finding ways to eliminate tiresome manual processes through automation, bringing different systems together to centralize operations and eliminate back and forth data entry, stepping away from complicated and difficult to manage spreadsheets and bringing in a platform that collects and organizes data automatically.
+And for those employees who are now working from home, consider implementing mobile technology capable of better supporting that new working environment.
 Any aspect of the task of managing a supply chain that can be simplified to make life easier for employees serves to benefit not only your workers’ mental health, but company efficiency as well.

-Getting started on improving the mental health of those who keep your supply chain running can sound both challenging and expensive, but you need to remember that for every dollar invested in support programs and technology for proactive workplace wellbeing, you can expect to see a return of $5.
-Improved workplace culture, higher motivation and productivity, reduced time taken off due to poor mental health — all of these add up to provide an excellent ROI on any mental health initiatives you take on.
+Getting started on improving the mental health of those who keep your supply chain running can sound both challenging and expensive, but you need to remember that for every dollar invested in support programs and technology for proactive workplace wellbeing, you can expect to see a return of $4.
+Improved workplace culture, higher motivation and productivity, reduced time taken off due to poor mental health.
+All of these add up to provide an excellent ROI on any mental health initiatives you take on.